 All our search dogs are trainees, and not yet operational.

-Here’s a video from one of our training sessions last year.
+Here’s a video from one of our training sessions in 2015.

 Thank you to Carol-Anne Klatt for making this video for us.